spatialos/gdk-for-unity/docs/content/mobile/ios/cloud-deploy.md

 	* In your SpatialOS Console, select **Stop** to halt your cloud deployment.

 ## iOS device{#ios-device}

+To connect your mobile application to a cloud deployment, you need to authenticate against our services.
+This guide describes how to authenticate using the development authentication flow which we provide for early stages in development.
+Alternatively, if you want to create your own authentication server, follow [this guide](https://docs.improbable.io/reference/latest/shared/auth/integrate-authentication-platform-sdk).

 1. Make sure your computer and your mobile device are both connected to the same network.
 1. Connect the mobile device to your computer using a USB cable.